Mobile Brand Guidelines

-The Bing logo has two components – the stylized ‘b’ symbol and the logotype which is based on the Segoe typeface.
+The Bing Maps logo has two components – the stylized ‘b’ symbol and the logotype which is based on the Segoe typeface.
 By default, you should use the complete logo.
-While Bing and the Bing symbol are trademarked, there is no need to use a trademark bug ™.
+While Bing Maps and the Bing symbol are trademarked, there is no need to use a trademark bug ™.

 In Mobile applications the logo should equal 1/5 of the smallest dimension of a screen or 0.5” (12.5 mm) wide, whichever dimension is greater.
 When measuring in pixels, it must appear at least 50 pixels wide.

 Below are four recommended sizes to use, depending on the size and ppi depth/resolution of the screen being developed for:

 - Don’t change the symbol / logotype relationship.